-The weak and downtrodden were literally powerless to improve their lot in life and were especially open to the message that "the kingdom of God is near you" (Luke 10:9).
+The weak and downtrodden were literally powerless to improve their lot in life and were especially open to the message that "the kingdom of God is near you" (Luke 10: 9).
 This is a message we must carry to those around us who desperately need to hear it.

 Christians must follow the example of Jesus and bring the good news of salvation to the spiritually poor and needy.

-The kingdom of God is near, and the time grows shorter every day.
+Our time to share the Gospel grows shorter every day.